VARSITY HEAD COACH BEN FRANZEN

 Prior to arriving at CovCath, Franzen spent three years as the freshmen head coach at Highlands High School.
 He guided the Highlands to the regional championship game in 2014-15.

-In addition, Franzen has worked several summer camps for Michigan State University head coach Tom Izzo in East Lansing, Mich.
+In addition, Franzen has worked several summer camps for Michigan State University head coach Tom Izzo in East Lansing, Michigan

 Franzen is a 2009 graduate of Campbell County High School, where he lettered in both basketball and baseball for the Camels.
 He earned his B.A. in Elementary Education from Northern Kentucky University in 2013.

-Franzen teaches the 5th grade at Crossroads Elementary School in Cold Spring, Ky.
-He and his wife, Melody, and their two children are members of the St. Joe’s Cold Spring Parish.
+Ben teaches in the Kenton County Elementary School System He and his wife, Melody, and their three children are members of the St. Joe’s Cold Spring Parish.

 Freshman Head Coach Curtis Bezold